rkruegs123/jax-rnafold/README.md

 We use the `unittest` library for testing.
 After installation, you may run all tests via `python -m unittest discover -s tests -v` from the base directory.

-We provide two example scripts in `examples/` for users to get up and running.
-The first, `eterna_example.py`, is for designing sequences to fold into a target secondary structure from the Eterna100 dataset.
-The second, `mrna_example.py`, is for mRNA design.

 We also provide documentation for a more complete description.
 We use `sphinx` to automate documentation.
 If you want to include the relevant `sphinx` dependencies, run